 In 3rd grade when I switched to a new school, the first people I became friends with were girls in the class who had intellectual and developmental disabilities (IDD).
 I didn’t realize it at the time, but these girls would grow to be lifetime friends who would impact me like no one else has.

-The special needs community is home to some of the kindest, happiest, and most genuine people I’m lucky enough to call my friends -- often after class I check my phone to 12 unopened texts, 5 missed facetimes, and 3 missed calls, all from different individuals in the special needs community.
+This community is home to some of the kindest, happiest, and most genuine people I’m lucky enough to call my friends -- often after class I check my phone to 12 unread texts, 5 missed facetimes, and 3 missed calls, all from different individuals IDD.
 However, I recognize that not everyone has the opportunity to interact with this community in the ways that I have been able to, and that’s why I wanted to start 321 Coffee.
-I want to provide an opportunity for the NC State community to engage with and learn from these amazing individuals just like I have all my life.
+I want to provide an opportunity for the NC State and Raleigh community to engage with and learn from these amazing individuals, just like I have all my life.

 -- Lindsay Wrege, CEO

 Find where we'll be next or visit us at the North Carolina State Farmers' Market!